-The HRP Human Exploration Research Analog (HERA) Experiment Information Package posted alongside this NRA provides information on the capabilities of this new exploration research analog.
-The HERA was acquired by the NASA HRP in 2012.
+The HRP Human Exploration Research Analog (HERA) Experiment Information Package posted alongside this NRA provides information on the capabilities of this exploration research analog.
 This habitat is located on site at JSC and is housed in building 220.
 The HERA is a two-story, four-port habitat unit.
-It is cylindrical with a vertical axis, and connects to a simulated airlock and hygiene module.
-Currently, the HERA represents an analog for simulation of isolation, confinement and remote conditions of mission exploration scenarios.
-Studies suitable for this analog may include, but are not limited to, behavioral health and performance assessments, communication and autonomy studies, human factors evaluations and exploration medical capabilities assessments and operations.
-Proposals that require resources beyond those described in the HRP HERA Experiment Information Package (i.e., experiment unique resources) should include adequate budget for those resources.
+It is cylindrical with a vertical axis, and connects to a simulated b.
+Suborbital Capabilities